About Parhai Likhai – پڑھائی لکھائی

 The starting point of this website was the blog.
 Yes, it’s designed more like an e-commerce bookstore now, and the purpose over there is to ensure that people can buy books easily.
 When we started we didn’t quite know how to connect people to the books that we loved so the store helps us do that.
 However, it all began with the blog.
 Check out the first post here to get a sense of the thought process at the beginning.

 Also, we love featuring different authors on our blog so if you’re ever interested in contributing a post, without hesitation just send us an email! [email protected] and we would love to get a guest post from you!

 What you see on the website currently is just the starting point and we hope to grow this collection constantly.
 Also, if you have any suggestions for books that you’d like to see here just send us an email and we’ll try our best to add it as quickly as possible.

 We use SSL on our website to ensure security but more importantly the payment mechanisms we’re using are well known secure portals.
 For Pakistan, we offer cash on delivery and for the rest of the world, customers can pay via PayPal.
 We also don’t see any of your credit card details as they directly go to PayPal.
 Read more about Paypal’s security here https://www.paypal.com/us/selfhelp/article/Is-PayPal-secure-FAQ1328

 Shipping time: 3-4 business days

-You can choose either Standard International Shipping which will take14 business days to reach you or International express shipping which will be shipped to you via a courier service such as DHL, and shall reach you in 5-6 business days.
+Books are shipped via a courier service such as DHL, and shall reach you in 5-6 business days.

-When your order exceeds 5 kg then, you’ll only have the option of Express international shipping.
-In case it exceeds 20 kgs, then please email us at [email protected] and we’ll process your order separately.
+In case your order exceeds our weight limit, please email us at [email protected] and we’ll process your order separately.